Chapter 3301-83 Pupil Transportation

 (11) Pupils must not throw or pass objects on, from or into the bus.

-(12) Pupils may carry on the bus only objects that can be held in their laps (see paragraph (J) of Rule 3301-83-20 of the Administrative Code).
+(12) Pupils may carry on the bus only objects that can be held in their laps.
+Any objects that cannot be held must comply with the requirements set forth in paragraph (H) of rule 3301-83-20 of the Administrative Code.

 (13) Pupils must leave or board the bus at locations to which they have been assigned unless they have parental and administrative authorization to do otherwise.